edd-ie/WK1-Code-Challenge/README.md

 ## Grade Calculator
-This JS script prompts the user to enter their marks and calculates their grade based on a switch statement.
+This JS script prompts the user to enter their marks and calculates their grade based on a switch statement in ```gradeGenerator(input)```.

 ### Usage
 The initial value of the variable grade is undefined.